nancy-kataria/Tixly/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - We welcome contributions!
+Please fork the repository and create a pull request with your changes.
+Ensure that your code follows the project's coding standards and passes all tests.

 ## Deploy on Vercel